tertek/tertek.github.io/_posts/2025-05-05-modern-website-development-with-php-part-2.md

 // https://vitejs.dev/config/
 export default defineConfig({

+  //  Do not copy public dir into build
+  publicDir: false,

   // Add entrypoint
   build: {
     // Defines the input files to be watched and build